-The NC Balance of State Continuum of Care has developed these program standards to provide specific guidelines for how programs can operate to have the best chance of ending homelessness.
-These guidelines create consistency across the Balance of State, protect our clients by putting their needs first, and provide a baseline for holding all CoC programs to a specific standard of care.
+The NC Balance of State Continuum of Care has developed these provide-specific guidelines for how programs can operate to have the best chance of ending homelessness.
+These guidelines create consistency across the Balance of State, protect our clients by putting their needs first, and provide a baseline for holding all of-the-coc's sstreet of care.

-The Department of Housing and Urban Development (HUD) requires every Continuum of Care to evaluate outcomes of projects funded under the Emergency Solutions Grants program and the Continuum of Care program and report to HUD (24 CFR 578.7(a)7).
-In consultation with recipients of ESG program funds within the geographic area, CoCs must establish and operate either a centralized or coordinated assessment system that provides an initial, comprehensive assessment of the needs of individual and families for housing and services.
+The US Department of Housing and Urban Development (HUD) requires every Continuum of Care to evaluate outcomes of projects funded under the Emergency Solutions Grants program and the Continuum of Care program and report to HUD (24 CFR 578.7(a)7).
+In consultation with recipients of ESG program funds within the geographic area, CoCs must establish and operate either a centralized or coordinated assessment entry system that provides an initial, standardized, comprehensive assessment of the needs of individual individuals and families for housing and services.